Rothamsted-Models/RothC_Code/README.md

 ## Purpose

-Roth C models the turnover of organic carbon in non-waterlogged top-soil.
+RothC models the turnover of organic carbon in non-waterlogged top-soil.
 It accounts for the effects of soil texture, temperature, moisture content and plant cover on the turnover process.
 It uses a monthly time step to calculate total organic carbon (t ha<sup>-1</sup>), microbial biomass carbon (t ha<sup>-1</sup>) and Δ<sup>14</sup>C (from which the equivalent radiocarbon age of the soil can be calculated).

 ## Development history